Contestia (http://contestia.es) is a general-purpose Applicant Tracking System (ATS) platform following a Software as a Service (SaaS) business model.

 All mobile applications are powered by a backend written in Pharo 1.4 and Pharo 3.0 with the help of most popular and successful Smalltalk frameworks such as Seaside and Seaside-REST, JQueryMobile, Magritte (a metamodelling solution), Fuel (a fast serializer) and Zinc (a professional HTTP server).

 Original Pharo 1.4 solution successfully passed security and penetration tests.
 It is in production since more than one year operation in CSOB Financial Markets.
 Pharo 1.4 solution was smoothly upgraded to Pharo 3.0 version together with the upgrade of all frameworks to the latest stable versions.

 About CSOB, CSOB is a universal bank, which is one of the top three banks in the Czech Republic.
 CSOB is a wholly-owned subsidiary of KBC Bank NV based in Brussels, Belgium.

 Using Pharo has been a real success in terms of development costs: we developed the full solution in less than 3 months while estimates made by other teams were from one and half year to two full years.
 Pharo’s agility, mature frameworks and powerful tools are a killer app.
 And this is fun to develop in Pharo. said T. Kukol lead architect.

-Airflowing is a web application that provides management to service companies.
+Airflowing was a web application that provides management to service companies.
 With simplicity in mind, it allows your operations team to coordinate jobs and tasks across different teammates and have all your clients' jobs organized in one place.
 It allows you to send estimates, outsource jobs and also keep all its financials clearly and easily organized.

 The history here in the company is divided in two parts, in terms of organization: before airflowing, and after airflowing.
 Before, we had many flaws, today, our efficiency is...
 Different?
 A whole lot better ~ Zepa Gonçalves founder of Zepa Cine Video